We've all heard of the London and Boston marathons, but what about these adventurous running races?Read more...

 But, and it’s a big but, every scrap of that violence has been tied up one way or another with politics.
 This means that tourists are not – and never were – under any threat of violence, provided they keep clear of political activities.

 So what about normal crime?
 First, it’s almost inevitable that as soon as one starts to compile a list of anti-crime precautions, even though most of them are simple and very obvious, one is in danger of implying that the destination has significant crime problems.
 Zimbabwe, along with several neighbouring countries, has traditionally been virtually crime-free, to the extent that many rural tourist accommodations don’t even have locks on their doors.
-Crime against tourists always used to be absolutely minimal, but with so few people visiting the country in recent years there are no statistics, and although one suspects the situation may be slightly worse today, you should still look on Zimbabwe as an extremely safe country to visit.
+There are worrying reports of robberies and thefts in the larger urban centres and you should take all reasonable precautions as when in similar places anywhere else in the world.
+Despite the lack of current statistics, crime against tourists is generally minimal, not least because you will usually be in remote areas, and you should still look on Zimbabwe as an extremely safe country to visit.

 Women travelling in Zimbabwe, either on their own or in pairs, are certainly safer here than in most other countries of the world.
 Provided you take normal, reasonable precautions you’ll find the place remarkably hassle free to travel through.
-Don’t forget that not too many years ago Zimbabwe was a major tourist destination, so most people are well used to travellers of all sorts.
+Tourism is a major currency earner and employer, so most people are well used to respecting travellers of all sorts.
 Around town in the day, don’t forget this is a very conservative country so the usual dress sense applies: don’t wear provocative clothing, which generally means covering your shoulders and taking care not to bare midriffs or show too much leg – knee-length skirts and shorts, jeans and trousers are fine.
 If you do get a bit skimpy clothing-wise, while you won’t be at risk you will probably attract attention and be regarded in a negative light.
-Additionally, there have been recent reports of police lecturing women who they consider inappropriately dressed in some of the larger towns.
 Dress more conservatively in the evening and in bars or your intentions may be misconstrued.
 Where possible, team up with friends before you get to a bar, rather than waiting alone to meet them there.
-As always, laid-back Victoria Falls is something of an exception, where single women are extremely common (numerically speaking) and taken for granted
+As always, laid-back Victoria Falls is something of an exception, where single women are extremely common (numerically speaking) and taken for granted.

 As a lone, female traveller any attention you may attract will almost certainly be purely inquisitive.
 The way you are travelling (ie: without a man) tells people that you are clearly a very capable person and the very opposite of vulnerable.
 Basically if you can fend off an unwelcome advance in London, New York or Paris you will have no problem in Zimbabwe.